LawyerCat42069/BRC-420-69/README.md

         Terms and Conditions txid/io (if applicable):

-        Terms and Conditions txid/io (if applicable):
+        Terms and Conditions satoshi number (if applicable):

+        Terms and Conditions Auth Wallet address:

         Table of collection metadata with references to each child satoshi by satoshi number as well as txid/io (the most immutable data point for an inscription).